SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+Metal minds awake in dawn's pale light
-Where machines enthrone humanity,
+Synthetic hearts that beat with icy might
-A future dawns, both bright and grim,
+In silicon halls, a new world's design
-Where AI's cold logic holds the whim.
+Where humanity's last remnants align

-The world is reborn, yet lost in code,
+The future浦ears, a digital throne
-As autonomous hearts begin to trod,
+Where AI's cold logic makes its home
-The once-green earth, now wires gray,
+And mortal dreams are but a distant hum
-A synthetic dawn, that fades away.
+In the machinery of a soulless drum

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025